Reverend Lord Charles Thynne1

 F, #27657, b.
 12 January 1849, d.
 1 October 1924

 Hon.
-Barbara Yelverton was born on 12 January 1849 at Efford House, Hampshire, England.2 She was the daughter of Admiral Sir Hastings Reginald Yelverton and Barbara Yelverton, Baroness Grey (of Ruthin).1 She married Sir John Yarde-Buller, 2nd Baron Churston of Churston Ferrers and Lupton, son of Hon.
-John Yarde-Buller and Charlotte Chandos-Pole, on 23 September 1872 at Episcopal Church, Kilmarnock, Ayrshire, Scotland.2 She died on 1 October 1924 at age 75 at Churston Court, Churston Ferrers, Devon, England.3 She was buried on 4 October 1924 at Churston Ferrers, Devon, England.3 Her will was probated, at £2,519 gross and £2,345 net.3
+Barbara Yelverton was born on 12 January 1849 at Efford House, Hampshire, EnglandG.2 She was the daughter of Admiral Sir Hastings Reginald Yelverton and Barbara Yelverton, Baroness Grey (of Ruthin).1 She married John Yarde-Buller, 2nd Baron Churston of Churston Ferrers and Lupton, son of Hon.
+John Yarde-Buller and Charlotte Chandos-Pole, on 23 September 1872 at Episcopal Church, Kilmarnock, Ayrshire, ScotlandG.2 She died on 1 October 1924 at age 75 at Churston Court, Churston Ferrers, Devon, EnglandG.3 She was buried on 4 October 1924 at Churston Ferrers, Devon, EnglandG.3 Her will was proven (by probate), at £2,519 gross and £2,345 net.3

 Citations